 Have more trouble losing weight and keeping it off than people with other serious weight problems

-What are complications of binge eating disorder?
+What are possible complications of binge eating disorder?

-Complications from binge eating disorder include:
+Possible complications from binge eating disorder include:

 High blood pressure